philc/sheetkeys/README.md

     ;,w,f  Toggle full screen
     ;o     Open URL in cell in a new tab

+**Repeating commands**

+SheetKeys supports command repetition.
+For example, hitting `5s` will insert 5 rows into the sheet rather than one.

 ## Other usability improvements to Google Sheets

 * In Google Sheets, when editing a cell, typing ESC erases all of the changes you've made, and your